ehubbell/adapters/README.md

 # Overview
-This library offers a collection of networking adapters for various projects.
+A collection of networking adapters for various projects.
 Each adapter offers a wrapper around a base networking library (ie `cross-fetch`) that will simplify your implementation while covering basic use-cases.
-For more advanced scenarios, you can unpack the logic in each adapter and tailor it to your use-case.
+For advanced scenarios, you can unpack the logic in each adapter and tailor it to your use-case.
-By abstracting this logic into a package, we can dramatically reduce the boilerplate code we bring from project to project.
+By abstracting this logic into a package, we're able to reduce and consolidate the boilerplate code necessary for each project.

-## Prerequisites
-- Git
-- Node
-- NPM

 ## Installation
 ```